 There are a few different options for window locks.
 Some people choose to use multiple latches on the windows.

 Others like a hefty pin-style lock.
-Try to avoid the cheap window locks made from plastic as these break fairly easily.
+Avoid the cheap window locks made from plastic, as these break easily.

-This is going to cost quite a bit, but provides an extra layer of home defense.
+This will cost quite a bit but provides an extra layer of home defense.

-There is also window glass which is bulletproof – and definitely quite pricy to install on all windows.
+There is also bulletproof window glass – and definitely quite pricey to install on all windows.

 The good news is that impact-resistant glass won’t just protect you from intruders.
 It also is less likely to shatter during tornadoes and hurricanes, so you are protected against multiple types of disasters.